RotimiBabalola/bc-/README.md

 - **Contacto** is a node.js console application for managing contacts.
 - It has the following features:
   - Adding a contact.
-  - Searching for a contact.
+  - Searching for a contact (using either a name or number).
   - View all stored contacts.
   - Delete a contact.
   - Send an SMS to a person in your contacts.